 "An immovable wall is most loved when you need to lean against it"

-(Encouraging managers to be consistent with their staff)
+Encouraging supervisors to be consistent with their staff

 "How do you get somewhere fast?
 Start a long time ago"

-(This is how we explain how our advanced tech infrastructure suddenly appeared.
+This is how we explain how our advanced tech infrastructure suddenly appeared.
+We were ready for Telehealth (Platforms like Zoom) back in 2013!

 "How do you manage employees?"